DennisZ0706/Dashboard-Pythonland/README.md

 There are 4 different statuses an attraction can achieve.
 An attraction can be turned off (orange), on morning check (yellow), on running (green), or on malfunction (red).

-Every day a morning check must be carried out on each attraction before it can be started.
+Every day a morning check must be carried out on each attraction before it is allowed to start.
 This can be registered and tracked using the application.
 A morning check can be started in the pop-up of the relevant attraction with the button "Start Check".
 The attraction's status will change from orange to yellow and the timer will begin to count down.
 When the minimum time required for the morning check of the attraction has expired and the timer reaches zero, the morning check can be completed with the same button.
 The text of the button will change to "Voltooi Check" when this is possible and the status of the attraction will change to green, after which the attraction can be started.

 Each attraction can be manually set to red status to indicate that an attraction is on malfunction and cannot be started.
 The big red button in the pop-up with text "Storing" serves this purpose.